 Go shopping if you don’t know the cost of things.
-For instance, go to retailers where you would actually like to purchase things from; not the cheapest place you know of.
-Check out the price of a sofa, hardwood and bathroom fixtures.
+For instance, go to retailers where you would purchase things from; not the cheapest place, remember you’re improving your home.
+Check out the price of a sofa, hardwood furniture (tables, etc) and bathroom fixtures.
 This will give you an idea of how to gauge the cost of things realistically.

-The order of a project depends on what the scope of work is.
+The order of a project depends on the scope of work.
 Basically, the largest piece of furniture gets selected first and then this filters down to the smallest pieces.

 In renovations, it starts with:

-We are familiar with the process and will share this with you depending on your particular project.
+We are familiar with the process and will share this with you once the order is created.

-Drawings are plans of a space or room that locate walls, furniture, fixtures etc.
+Drawings are plans of a space or room that locate walls, furniture and fixtures etc.

-Renovation or kitchen drawings are a tangible thing that contractors can use to price a job and they help to clarify what is envisioned for the space before you engage in actual construction.
+Renovation or kitchen drawings are a tangible thing that contractors can use to price a job and they help to clarify what is envisioned for the space before construction.

 Renovation drawings are 75 percent correct, and represent the optimal design.
 However, we don’t know what’s behind the walls so the proposed design may change once the wall removal begins.
 This is typical in all drawings whether for new construction or renovation.